tobya/DocTo/readme.md

 Can also be used to convert .txt, .rtf to .doc or .pdf format.

+Can be used to convert older word documents to latest format.

 Must have Microsoft Word installed on host machine.

 Download Release From Github Releases - https://github.com/tobya/DocTo/releases/